-We convey thanks to my project guide Mrs.Prasanna Prasanna mam of Information technology Department for providing encouragement, constant support and guidance which was of a great help to complete this project successfully.
+We convey thanks to my project guide Mrs.Prasanna of Information technology Department for providing encouragement, constant support and guidance which was of a great help to complete this project successfully.

 Last but not the least, we wish to thank our parents for financing our studies in this privileged Vasavi College of Engineering as well as for constantly encouraging us to learn engineering.
 Their personal sacrifice in providing this opportunity to learn engineering is gratefully acknowledged.